questions-answers/community/README.md

 #### Latest Changes

 22.02.2020 (v1.4.1.1)
- - Displaying "Comment" button only if user has "Add Comment" permissions in space
+ - (Bug fix) Displaying "Comment" button only if user has "Add Comment" permissions in space
- - Displaying "Insert image" icon in editor only if user has "Add Attachment" permissions in space
+ - (Bug fix) Displaying "Insert image" icon in editor only if user has "Add Attachment" permissions in space

 #### Roadmap